 Why Train with Judy Heumann

-Judy has been teaching swimming and training instructors for over 4 decades.
+Judy has been teaching survival swimming and training instructors for over 5 decades.
 Through the years, Judy’s intuition as well as her acquisition of skills has continued to grow and her wisdom in working with kids and training instructors is evident.
-After personally teaching over 7,000 children to safely enjoy the water, and training close to 100 instructors, Judy confesses that “watching a baby roll over and get that first breath of air still takes my breath away.”
+After personally teaching over 8,000 children to safely enjoy the water, and training over 150 instructors, Judy confesses that “watching a baby roll over and get that first breath of air still takes my breath away.”
 Her wish is that you will experience this same excitement and joy as an Infant Aquatic Survival instructor.

 What Will My Training Be Like?